How Ramadan Affects the Economy in Muslim Countries

 Changes in Consumer Spending Patterns

-During Ramadan consumers boost their expenses for food purchases and holiday presents.
+During Ramadan, consumers boost their expenses for food purchases and holiday presents.

 Changes in dining habits: